wdullaer/oplog-emitter/README.md

 ### Credentials

-An object with mongodb credentials
+An object with mongodb credentials of a user in the admin database

 **Properties**